Candy Cane Children

-"Candy Cane Children" (titled "Merry Christmas From The White Stripes" on music streaming services) is a single by the American garage rock band The White Stripes.
+"Candy Cane Children" (Note: Titled "Merry Christmas From The White Stripes" on music streaming services) is a single by the American garage rock band the White Stripes.
 Released in late November 2002, this Christmas song is featured on the independent holiday-themed compilation Surprise Package Volume 2, released in 1998.
-The album title is a reference to die-hard fans of The White Stripes, who are called "Candy Cane Children".
+The album title is a reference to die-hard fans of the White Stripes, who are called "Candy Cane Children".

 On the 7" vinyl record there are inscriptions on Side A and Side B. Side A reads: "Whammy=Santa Voice".
 Side B reads: "Ghosts in the background".